owncloud-archive/documentation/user_manual/pim/calendar.rst

   https://ADDRESS/remote.php/caldav/calendars/USERNAME/CALENDARNAME

+..
+Note:: Mozilla Lightning doesn't support using multiple accounts on a single server as a default.
+You need to set ``calendar.network.multirealm`` to ``true`` in the Config Editor of Thunderbird to be able to use multiple accounts.

    Example for a simple calendar: The "Default calendar" is referred to as "defaultcalendar", and the users' name here is "test".
    The full URL (which on the picture can't be seen because of the